Department of Education Research Impact

 Data Borders: How Silicon Valley Is Building an Industry Around Immigrants

-Q&A with Professor of Information Studies, Melissa Villa-Nicolas on her new book that investigates entrenched and emerging borderland technology.
+Professor of Information Studies Melissa Villa-Nicolas’ new book investigates entrenched and emerging borderland technology.

 “Resurrecting the Black Body” and its Afterlife Legacies

-Professor of Information Studies, Tonia Sutherland employs a lens of critical archival, digital, and cultural studies in her examination of the technology and societal mores around the ways that Black Americans are portrayed posthumously online, acknowledging historic bigotry, current forms of racialized aggression, and the unique ways that Black cultures continue to fight against the erasure or distortion of their histories.
+Professor of Information Studies Tonia Sutherland employs a lens of critical archival, digital, and cultural studies in her examination of the technology and societal mores around the ways that Black Americans are portrayed posthumously online.

 Affiliated Research Centers